COMPETITION GUIDELINES

 Submissions

-Complete the on-line application below and submit.
+Scroll to the bottom of this page, complete the on-line application and submit.
 Download a copy of the application, fill out and securely attach the form to your art before entering your project.

 Deadline for Entries

-All art entries are to be delivered to First United Methodist Church, 52 N. Main St, Monday-Thursday, January 16-19, 9am-12noon or 1-3pm; Thursday, January 19, 4-6pm; Saturday, January 21, 10am-12noon is the FINAL DEADLINE for art submissions.
-Enter through the door off the back parking lot near the garage marked OFFICES / DELIVERIES.
+All entries are to be delivered to the First United Methodist Church of London, 52 N. Main St, London, OH 43140.
+Dates for drop off as follows: January 8, 11am-3pm or January 9 & 10 (DEADLINE), 10am-12noon .
+Enter through the door off the back parking lot near the garage marked OFFICES/DELIVERIES.
 More signage will be posted inside of church.

 Award Announcement

-Awards will be announced during the Young Artist Showcase which begins at 3pm on Sunday, January 22, First United Methodist Church, 52 N. Main St. London, OH 43140.
-This Showcase is sponsored by the Madison County Arts Council.
-A reception for all artists will follow the performance where art will be displayed.
-All entries for this contest will also be displayed the month of February at London City Hall, 20 S. Walnut St, London, OH 43140.
-Students may pick up their art at City Hall on February 28, 8am-4pm.
-See Amy Rees (Executive Admin), Suite 100, to check out art.
-Best of luck to all competitors!
+Awards will be announced and artwork will be displayed during the Young Artist Showcase / Kurt Lattimer Aspiring Artist Award which is held annually and sponsored by the Madison County Arts Council.
+This event begins at 3pm on Sunday, January 25, 2026 and will take place at First United Methodist Church of London, 52 N. Main St, London, OH 43140.
+A reception for all artists will follow the performance.
+All art entries for this contest will also be exhibited the month of February at London City Hall, 20 S. Walnut St, London, OH 43140.
+Students may pick up their art at City Hall on February 27, 2026, 8am-4pm.
+See Eve Breedlove (Exec Admin), Suite 100, to claim art/check-out art.
+Best of luck to all our competitors!

 Application